 Mike tried what is believed to be the very first computer hacking prosecution in the United States District Court for the Eastern District of North Carolina under 18 U.S.C. § 1030(a)(5)(A), the most serious violation possible under the federal Computer Fraud and Abuse Act.

-Mike has experience in a broad range of business and commercial litigation in federal and state court.
-His experience includes cases involving contract disputes, unfair business practices, the Lanham Act, the North Carolina Trade Secrets Protection Act, as well as the federal Fair Debt Collection Practices Act.
+Mike has experience in a broad range of business and commercial litigation matters in federal and state court.
+His experience includes cases involving contract disputes, unfair business practices, the Lanham Act, the North Carolina Trade Secrets Protection Act, and the federal Fair Debt Collection Practices Act.
 Mike also has substantial experience litigating a wide array of tort claims arising under the common law of North Carolina, including claims for breach of fiduciary duty, fraud, unfair competition, and negligent misrepresentation.
 A small sampling of the type of matters Mike has handled includes:

 - The defense of a building supply company against claims for breach of warranty and defective construction with respect to a multi-family condominium project.

 - The defense of a hospital accounting/billing firm against alleged violations of the federal Fair Debt Collection Practices Act as well as state consumer protection laws.

 - The defense of two home sellers, one of whom was a licensed realtor, against claims of fraud, negligent misrepresentation, and violation of the North Carolina Unfair and Deceptive Trade Practices Act.